flowers27/Honolulu-Hawaii/README.md

+In this project I had to plan a trip to Honolulu, Hawaii!
+Before planning the trip, a climate analysis of the area was required.

 ![surfs-up.png](Images/surfs-up.png)

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+Python and SQLAlchemy will be used to conduct a basic climate analysis and exploration of the climate the flowing analysis will be completed using SQLALchemy ORM queries, Pandas, and Matplotlib.

     ![temperature](Images/temperature.png)